nehaadhawas/nehaadhawas/README.md

 ## 📬 Get in touch:
 Let’s chat about code, ideas, or just life!
-Feel free to open an issue, make a pull request, or connect with me on [Your Social Handle].
+Feel free to open an issue, make a pull request, or connect with me .

 ---